 At the end of the day, some cats just don’t like to be held or petted very much.
 If you’re looking to make your cat more cuddly, you can try slowly warming Fluffy up by giving her gentle ear scritches or forehead pets as you pass by.
 Over time, she might start to enjoy the attention and become more affectionate.
 However, she may still prefer quietly sitting beside you or hanging out across the room—and that’s perfectly fine!
 Each cat has their own personality, and respecting their boundaries is key to building trust and affection.

-How to Make Your Cat More Cuddly: Early Socialization and Beyond
+How to Make Your Cat More Cuddly in 2025

 How does early socialization affect a cat’s cuddliness?